 Smart Water Meter Program

-- Online access to monitor water usage in near real-time.
-No more waiting for monthly bills to see water consumption.
+• Online access* to monitor water usage in near real-time.
+No more waiting for monthly bills to see water consumption. *Portal will be accessible in late 2027.

-In 2025, City-authorized installers will begin the first phase of the meter exchange.
+In late 2025, City-authorized installers from Envocore will begin the first phase of the meter exchange.
 The City is committed to keeping customers informed throughout every step of this process to ensure a smooth transition to the new system.
-Notifications will be sent when meters are scheduled to be exchanged and when the customer portal is available to track water consumption.
+Notifications will be sent when meters are scheduled to be exchanged (2025-2027) and when the customer portal is available (late 2027) to track water consumption.

 As we move forward with the Smart Water Meter Program, the City of Fort Lauderdale is investing in a more sustainable and efficient future.
 By empowering our customers with their usage data and proactive leak detection, we are working together to conserve water and build a resilient community.